 The Solace Launch I am thrilled to tell you all that my new book Solace is available to buy now (For international friends, it is available on most of the big online booksellers.)
 It is published by the O'Brien Press in September 2022, with a launch in the Book Centre, Waterford.
 It was launched by Mary Frances Ryan the Editor of . . .

 I am thrilled to announce that my new book SOLACE has been published by the O'Brien Press with a launch in the Book Centre, Waterford.
 It is now available in bookshops and online booksellers.
-'Solace is that feeling of calm and comfort, that sense of peace that is all around us when we are open to finding it.'
-'Writer and . . .
+(You can see what readers are saying here) 'Solace is that feeling of calm and comfort, that sense of peace that is all around us when we are . . .

 It’s been a while, but there are reasons.
 Right now it’s summer and in this house, we are both double vaccinated.
 This has allowed us to experience a reunion or two of the whole family at once and to feel a lot more confident of seeing an end to the pandemic and it’s impact.
 The hedgerows and ditches are . . .